Convex-Dev/convex.cljc/project/deploy/lib/README.md

-# Subproject 'Deploy/lib'

-Each directory points to a dev and test environment for Convex Lisp libraries officially managed and deployed by the Convex Foundation.
+Each directory points to a dev and test environment for Convex Lisp libraries officially managed the Convex Foundation.

 Documentation is currently work in progress.